anibalguijarro/anibalguijarro/README.md

 ### Aníbal Guijarro

 # 💫 About Me:
-I'm computer engineering student.<br>Java, C++, HTML, CSS, JavaScript, PHP, SQL<br>Fun fact: I like soccer
+I'm computer engineering student at the University of Guadalajara.<br>Leadership, Self-taught, Team Player, Creative

 ## 🌐 Socials: